 With this, you will be able to estimate the costs and see if buying such estate is worth spending the particular amount of money.

 It is impossible to identify the most important item on this list.
 All of these criteria are equally important and demand the same amount of attention and caution.
 Safety issues include different things from electricity to fire hazards.

 A detailed inspection of the house will reveal key safety points when it comes to a new building purchase.
 Inspection of the building will show you problems like cracks in the wall, mold, mildew, pests, asbestos, and some other dangerous points.

 These safety issues should be important and decide whether to get a new home or to find some other more secure place for your family and you.

 Another point that must be carefully inspected is fire hazards.
-No building is entirely safe from fire, but there are some things that can prevent a possible fire.
+No building is entirely safe from fire, but there are some things that can prevent a possible fire; the correct fire safety signage for instance.
 You should have the installation and electrics inspected.

 Some problems with electrics, wires, etc. can cause fire or electrocution so you must pay attention to this.
 These electric problems can be solved, however, you must know what to repair and to have it checked one more time.

 The main building is not the only structure to be inspected.
 All the structures around the main building should be inspected as well.
 If the property you are planning to buy includes some additional buildings like a garage, patio, or shed.